xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all appointments
+1. User requests to list all appointments.
-2. Nuudle shows a list of appointments
+2. Nuudle shows a list of appointments.
-3. User requests to find an available time slot
+3. User requests to find an available time slot.
-4. Nuudle shows a list of available time slots
+4. Nuudle shows a list of available time slots.
-5. User requests to change a specific appointment to another time
+5. User requests to change a specific appointment to another time.
-6. Nuudle changes a specific appointment
+6. Nuudle changes the appointment.

     Use case ends.

 **Extensions**

 * 1a.
-The input keywords are invalid.
+The given keywords are invalid.

     * 1a1.
 Nuudle shows an error message.